whitmo/wee/README.rst

 =====

 You could call it Webob augmented `itty
 <http://github.com/toastdriven/itty/>`_ .
-It borrows heavily from
+It borrows it's form but
-itty but allow for the use of a passed in Request or Response object
+allow for the use of a passed in Request or Response object.
+By default, it uses the Request and Response from WebOb, as well as WebOb's.

 Why?